 In 1996, Congress enacted the Health Insurance Portability and Accountability Act (HIPAA).
 Title I of the Act provides portability of coverage for workers who change jobs.
 Title II of the Act requires that all health transactions are kept private.
-This includes the IU13 health plans:
+This includes:

 - Employee Dental Care Plan